The

 Gurujot and his team worked towards getting these laws and regulations

-changed and HealthScribe, which started with a five percent
+changed and HealthScribe, which started with a five percent female

-women employees when it was sold.
+employees when it was sold.

 I was reminded of how Gurujot felt that his goal had been achieved

-and his presence in India was not required anymore and there
+and his presence in India was not required anymore and there were

-him to repeat the same phenomenon.
+the same phenomenon.

-Moreover, there were plenty of Indians doing similar work and
+Moreover, there were plenty of Indians doing similar work and all

-all companies by now knew how to reach India.
+companies by now knew how to reach India.

 According to him, there are three parameters that are important